phansch/philhansch.net/content/blocked/index.md

 ---

 > A person is being lazy if he is able to carry out some activity that he ought to carry out, but is disinclined to do so because of the effort involved.
-Instead, he carries out the activity perfunctorily; or engages in some other, less strenous or less boring activity; or remains idle.
+Instead, he carries out the activity perfunctorily; or engages in some other, less strenuous or less boring activity; or remains idle.
 In short, he is being lazy if his motivation to spare himself effort trumps his motivation to do the right or expected thing.

 Don't avoid discomfort.